 Mr. Shock’s contaminated site remediation experience includes design, costing, installation, startup, monitoring, optimization, and closure of remediation systems, as well as assessment and mitigation of vapor intrusion.
 Mr. Shock has evaluated ongoing remedial actions to improve operational performance, assessed the appropriateness of past and prospective future remedial actions and costs, and conducted NCP evaluations in support of litigation and cost allocation negotiations.

 Mr. Shock has conducted cost analysis for formal feasibility studies under CERCLA and RCRA, and for cost recovery and insurance disputes, and cost allocation.
-He employs decision analysis methods such as cost-benefit and economic analysis, Monte Carlo uncertainty analysis, sensitivity analysis, uncertainty reduction, and net environmental benefits analysis to help clients make more informed and robust remediation and liability management decisions.
+He employs decision analysis methods such as cost-benefit and economic analysis, Monte Carlo uncertainty analysis, sensitivity analysis, uncertainty reduction, and net environmental benefits analysis to facilitate rigorous and defensible remediation and liability management decision-making.

 CREDENTIALS & PROFESSIONAL HONORS

 - M.S., Civil/Environmental Engineering, University of Washington, 1994